-Maurice Ou, a Frenchman out in French Borneo, emigrated to Australia in the immediate aftermath of WWII, as a Montpellier-trained oenologist to work for the family as the senior winemaker from 1945 until retiring upon the sale of the business in 1979.
+Maurice Ou emigrated from France in the immediate aftermath of WWII as a Montpellier trained oenologist to work for the family as the senior winemaker from 1945 until retiring upon the sale of the business in1979.
 Maurice said that he was too "old" to learn to work for a new "Master".
 Maurice was to make Hamilton's expert in the production of Sauterne, which enabled Hamiltons to win many international awards against the leading French sauterne houses.
 Many are still drinking well today.
-Maurice did gain a nickname as "SO2 Ou" due to a conservative tendency to ensure that Hamilton's table wines would not oxidise on his watch by adding arguably (over) generous levels of SO2 to some wines.
+Maurice did gain a nickname as "So2 Ou" due to a conservative tendency to ensure that Hamilton's table wines would not oxidise on his watch by adding arguably (over) generous levels of So2.
 Too much sulphur dioxide leaves a rotten egg gas smell and flavour so that it was quite a perennial debate.